SonarSource/sonarlint-core/docs/decisions/0000-move-more-responsibilities-to-the-core.md

 3. RUNTIME: design SLCORE as a standalone process that communicates with IDE using RPC (like SLLS) .
 The API should support that (no more full Java objects leaking between IDE and Core, avoid too granular/frequent calls).
 IDE specific code can stay longer with old runtime compatibility.
 4. TESTABILITY: we should be able to write a lot of new tests, concerning advanced interactions between components (connected mode storage, VCS, …).
 For example: user switches its project branch, that should recompute the matching SQ branch, then sync issues, and report to IDE
 5. CONSISTENCY: find the right boundaries between IDE specific behavior and common part.
 Don't allow too much "customization" of the backend to avoid testability hell and no consistency.
 Document intended IDE specific behavior.
-6. OWNERSHIP: if we take inspiration from the SonarQube team organization, we don't think having a dedicated isolated bubble owning SLCORE is a good solution.
+6. OWNERSHIP: if we take inspiration from the SonarQube team organization, we don't think having a dedicated isolated squad owning SLCORE is a good solution.
 We think most of the functional changes should be driven by IDEs.
 We will form squads composed of IDE specialists (= frontend) + SLCORE specialists (= backend).

 ## What should stay in each IDE?
 IDEs should keep control on the configuration: